Be on top of the basics: essential skills and competencies

 This skill is essential for managing your workload: it essentially means that you sort, order or prioritise your time, tasks, information and tools to ensure that you deliver what you need to on time.

 How you plan your studies or juggle study, part-time work and extracurricular activities can give you examples of your organisational skills to use during recruitment processes.
-For example, you could write about your examples in a covering letter to prove that you could cope with the demands of the job; you could also use them to answer interview questions about how you would prioritise your time in the workplace.
+For instance, you could write about your examples in a covering letter to prove that you could cope with the demands of the job; you could also use them to answer interview questions about how you would prioritise your time in the workplace.

 Stamina, drive and self-motivation